Tech-TTGames/Tickets-Plus/README.md

 The command is limited to users with roles added to staff.
 The 'name' of the team is adjustable via /settings staffname.

+## Feature 3 - Strip Buttons

+Due to the main Tickets bot not facilitating permissions check withthe 'Close' and 'Close with Reason' buttons this bot will strip the buttons enabling the use of / command perms to limit access.
+Toggle with /setting stripbuttons.

 ### Minor Feature 1 - Message Discovery

 The bot will display previews of discord message links.